umd-dslam/docs/src/metadata/README.md

 - Receiving heartbeats and block reports from Datanode.
 It ensures that the Datanodes are alive.
 A block report contains a list of all blocks on a Datanode;
 - Responsible for taking care of the Replication Factor of all the blocks (default value is 3).

-This section is divided into two main parts.
-The first part is how to replace file system namespace from Namenode's memory to database systems.
-The second part is how to put the mapping among files, data blocks and Datanodes from Namenode to database systems.
+This section is divided into four main parts.
+The first part focuses on how HDFS represents inodes and maintains a directory tree.
+The second part is how to put the relations of `files - data blocks` and data block - datanodes from Namenode to database systems.